influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withName(name)
 ```

-Name of the container specified as a DNS_LABEL.
+"Name of the container specified as a DNS_LABEL.
 Each container in a pod must have a unique name (DNS_LABEL).
-Cannot be updated.
+Cannot be updated."

 ### fn spec.template.container.withPorts